If you need to move the needle on website traffic and conversions, Site Architecture is often one of your toolkit’s most effective SEO levers.

 8. Smart Faceted Navigation

-Faceted Navigation refers to a navigation that allows users to sort, filter, and narrow results based on many features and criteria.
+Faceted Navigation refers to navigation that allows users to sort, filter, and narrow results based on many features and criteria.
 Sometimes it’s better to see something to understand it, so here’s an example from Zappos.

 Faceted navigation is super helpful to users, but for search engines, it has the potential to create millions of URL combinations – many with duplicate or near duplicate content.
 From a crawling and indexing perspective, this can present a huge headache.